 Problem Possible Cause and Remedy Digital Display and Light Do Not Work.
 Ensure power is connected to the unit.
 If the unit is cooling, it may be in Sabbath mode.
 Interior Light Does Not Illuminate.
-The light bulb may be defective.
-If the unit is cooling, it may be in Sabbath mode.
+If the unit is cooling, it may be in Sabbath mode or manually set to off.
 Light Remains on When Door Is Closed.
-For glass door models, press the light icon and close the door.
-Check reed switch.
+Lighting may be set to on; reset to with door.
 Unit Develops Frost on Internal Surfaces.
 Frost on the rear wall is normal and will melt during each off cycle.
 If there is excessive build-up of 1/4" or more, manually defrost the unit.
 Ensure the door is closing and sealing properly.
 High ambient temperature and excessive humidity can also produce frost.
 Unit Develops Condensation on External Surfaces.
 The unit is exposed to excessive humidity.
 Moisture will dissipate as humidity levels decrease.
-Digital Display Functions, But Unit Does Not Cool.
-Ensure the unit is not in "Showroom Mode."
-Momentarily unplug or interrupt power supply to the unit.
-Digital Display Shows ER or E Followed by a Number.
-E3 indicates the door may be opened too long.
-Ensure the door is closing properly.
-For other error codes contact U-Line Customer Service.